FlorianDue/demo-scenario/README.md

 This repository requires a local installation of the open62541 OPC UA SDK (https://github.com/open62541/open62541) version 1.3.10 and a local installation of the swap it open62541 server template (https://github.com/FraunhoferIOSB/swap-it-open62541-server-template)

+**Important Note:** The code is also executable with open62541 version 1.4.6

 At least the following build flags are required for the open62541 OPC UA SDK: